hzschie/stockmapper/README.markdown

 ## Questions
 *   What to do with timezones?
+(IST for everyone)

 *   What unit is Market Cap in?
+(Append Cr)

-*   Can we get Average Volume and what's the difference between Volume and TotalVolume
+*   Can we get Average Volume and what's the difference between Volume and TotalVolume (Pending)